Brown President: Shooter Was Former Ph.D. Student

-At a press conference, Paxson said Neves-Valente was enrolled at the university more than two decades ago and had no current affiliation with Brown at the time of the attack.
+At a press conference, Paxson said Valente was enrolled at the university more than two decades ago and had no current affiliation with Brown at the time of the attack.

-“The majority of physics classes at Brown have always been held within the Barus and Holley classrooms,” Paxson said, adding that physics coursework typically requires access to specialized equipment housed in that facility.
+"The majority of physics classes at Brown have always been held within the Barus & Holley classrooms," Paxson said, adding that physics coursework typically requires access to specialized equipment housed in that facility.

-As a result, she said it is reasonable to conclude that Neves-Valente spent significant time in the Barus and Holley building during his brief enrollment as a graduate student.
+As a result, she said it is reasonable to conclude that Valente spent significant time in the Barus & Holley building during his brief enrollment as a graduate student.

 Paxson stressed, however, that his academic connection to Brown ended more than 20 years ago and that he was not a current student, employee, or researcher at the university.